Welcome From Our Middle School Head

 There are many aspects of our innovative program that makes us a unique choice for young adolescents.
 Our students boast about the many ways in which they learn through both disciplinary and interdisciplinary trajectories.
 To build conceptual and skills-based mastery, we offer challenging courses in disciplines of Chinese, Drama, French Language Arts, History-Geography, Humanities, Math, Musique, Physical Education, Science, Spanish, Technology and Visual Art.
 By learning math through both an American and French approach that covers geometry and algebra, our students are well challenged and ready for high school.
 Science and technology are taught in French which places a strong emphasis on engineering and design.
 Oral and written skills are developed through a variety of fiction and non-fiction tasks, including debate, research and essay, all of which enrich critical thinking.
 How exciting it is to think that our students will have had access to at least three languages, two of which will be acquired, by the time they graduate!

 We also believe that students need to transfer their skills and understanding across the disciplines and to apply them when encountering unfamiliar contexts.
 Therefore, we offer an interdisciplinary learning week (SEED week) based on a theme selected by the students (2017: Consumption, 2018: Equality, 2019: the Future).
 This week uses an off-the-grid schedule of activities that include outside speakers, excursions, hands-on activities, research, simulations and student-led projects.
 In addition, our families have much enthusiasm for our learning labs and flexible learning times that offer students groupings for learning across the middle school grades.
 Learning labs are opportunities for teachers to share a different side of themselves and their passions with the students.
-Flexible learning times are used to offer mini courses of 2-4 weeks and to prepare for trips and school events.
+Flexible learning times are used to offer mini courses of 2–4 weeks, to prepare for trips, assemblies, guest speakers, and school events.
 Finally, our overnight trips are an integral part of experiential learning and community building.

 This blend of traditional and innovative educational approaches provides a caring and inclusive environment for adolescent learning, one that supports holistic, life-long learning, a growth mindset, and resilience for meeting academic challenge.